|

 wet shoulder

-and the large spot
+and the large spot on outside the

-on outside the front door that is wet
+front door that is wet happened when

-dog water bowl.
+he spilled a dog water bowl.

 No

-one asks him
+one asks him to recreate this

-how his shoulder
+incredulous claim of how his shoulder

 could have gotten wet in this manner.